project-akri/akri/docs/extensibility.md

 tonic-build = "0.1.1"
 ```

-To build the Nessie container, we need to create a Dockerfile
+To build the Nessie container, we need to create a Dockerfile, `/samples/brokers/nessie/Dockerfile`:

 ```dockerfile
 FROM amd64/rust:1.41 as build